 I’m writing about pulses today because each year, the United Nations picks a topic of global interest.
 They named 2016 to be International Year of Pulses because of their significant health, economic and environmental benefits.
 Gearing up for 2016, the UN asked each country to submit one pulse recipe to represent their country.
 The USA Dry Pea and Lentil Council reached out to me to develop a recipe to be in the running.
 How cool is that?!

 They are running a Facebook competition to pick the winner.
 With your help, my recipe could be selected as the National Signature Pulse Recipe for the U.S.!
 You can help me out by going to the USADPLC Facebook page, and voting for mine by Liking the photo.
 Please do!
 You’d make this food geek really happy.
+(Update: Voting is over, and this recipe won!
+Thank you tremendously for your support!)

 We’ll talk about these tacos when you get back.
 They’re a little out there, I know.
 I discovered that golden, roasted cauliflower makes a great taco filling when I was in Austin.
 It’s a little crispy, a little chewy and totally perfect.